-Caitlyn Jenner Reportedly Using Tristan Thompson In Hopes Of Meeting Khloe Kardashian’s Daughter True
+Caitlyn Jenner Reportedly Using Tristan Thompson In Hopes Of Meeting Khloe Kardashian’s Daughter, True

 Caitlyn Jenner has reportedly been trying to get into Tristan Thompson’s good graces in hopes of getting to meet Khloe Kardashian’s daughter, True.

 According to a June 13 report by Radar Online, Khloe Kardashian’s former step-father, Caitlyn Jenner, has been in contact with her baby daddy, Tristan Thompson.
-Cait is allegedly trying to bridge the gap in hopes of getting to meet baby True and possibly even make amends with Khloe.
+Cait is allegedly trying to bridge the gap in hopes of getting to meet baby True and possibly even making amends with Khloe.

 Sources tell the outlet that Caitlyn Jenner contacted Tristan Thompson without Khloe Kardashian’s knowledge, and that she is desperate to be in the baby girl’s life.